Ephraim Kirby

-Ephraim Kirby (February 23, 1757 – October 4, 1804) was a Revolutionary War soldier, published the first volume of law reports in the United States, was the first General High Priest of the Royal Arch Masons of the United States, and was the first judge of the Superior Court of the Mississippi Territory.
+Ephraim Kirby (February 23, 1757 – October 4, 1804) was an American Revolutionary War soldier, published the first volume of law reports in the United States, was the first General High Priest of the Royal Arch Masons of the United States, and was the first judge of the Superior Court of the Mississippi Territory.

 Early life

 Kirby was born in Woodbury, Connecticut, the son of Abraham Kirby and the great-great grandson of Joseph Kirby who emigrated from Warwickshire to Hartford, Connecticut in the early seventeenth century.
 Kirby attended Yale University but left college without a degree.
 He served in the cavalry during the American Revolution, seeing combat in the Battle of Bunker Hill and in the engagement at Elk River, he received seven sabre cuts on the head, and was left on the field as dead.
 In all, he was wounded thirteen times rising to the rank of lieutenant in a Rhode Island company.
 Upon his return to Litchfield, Connecticut, he married Ruth Marvin, daughter of his legal mentor.